 UNE is committed to address and reduce instances of discrimination based on sex or gender, sexual harassment, and sexual violence under Title IX.
 Institutions of higher education have legal and moral duties to foster campus environments that are free from discrimination.
 To help meet this goal, the Office for Civil Rights (OCR), the administrative agency within the United States Department of Education charged with enforcing Title IX of the Education Amendments of 1972, has issued guidance to help colleges and universities address and prevent sex-based discrimination.
 To learn more about UNE’s policies and resources under Title IX please go to UNE’s Title IX webpages.

 The Annual Security Report and Annual Fire Safety Report that complies with the Jeanne Clery Act.

-UNE Becomes a tobacco and smoke free campus
+UNE — a tobacco and smoke-free campus

 We pride ourselves on employing the best people, and are confident that you will find the University a wonderful place to work.
-You should become familiar with this handbook as it will assist you to better understand UNE’s policies and programs.
+You should become familiar with the personnel handbook as it will assist you to better understand UNE’s policies and programs.
 It will also refer to other primary documents where you can find more detailed policies.

 We recognize that students are a part of the broader UNE community.
-Understanding and abiding by the guidance set forth in the Student Handbook is important to a student-centered culture.
+Understanding and abiding by the guidance set forth in the student handbook is important to a student-centered culture.